-Rawhide bones come from the inner layer of a cow or horse hide, which is then cut and cleaned.
-They can then be mouled into a range of chews, bones, treats and more.
+Rawhide bones come from the inner layer of a cow or horsehide, which is then cut and cleaned.
+They can then be molded into a range of chews, bones, treats, and more.

 Table of Contents

 A dog rawhide bone is pretty much a byproduct of the leather industry.
 The inner portion of the hide is of no use to the leather industry.
 Leather products are made using the top grain of the hide, which is then tanned.
 The raw section of the hide is what is used as the main ingredient for rawhide dog bones.

 There are so many dog owners that think that rawhide bones are made from dehydrated meat or similar but this is simply not true.
 If you need a visual representation of what a rawhide dog bone is really made of, check out this graphic produce by Rodney Habib, who is the founder of Planet Paws.

 The benefits of rawhide bones are very much similar to other dog chews that can withstand hours of chewing.
 Rawhide bones can outlast many chews or bones and this chewing simulation is great for dogs that suffer from anxiety as well as keeping their teeth nice and healthy.

 However, as good as they are to chew on, there are drawbacks that you should be made aware of before giving rawhide to your dog.

 Although the risks of rawhide bones are fairly small.
 There are some dangers in the first place is enough to cause concern.
 Considering there are lots of healthy alternatives, why would you want to put your dog at risk for the sake of these bones?

 Below are some of the risks associated with rawhide:

 - Unhealthy ingredients